orend/dotfiles/README.md

 checkout the repository to ~/bin

-put the following line in your .bashrc file
+put the following line in your .bash_profile file

 source ~/bin/dotfiles/bashrc